Executive Operations Now…

 New York University — M.S. in Management & Systems

-Meisa’s graduate training in management and systems provides the analytical backbone of her work.
-It informs how executive workflows are designed, complexity is managed, and process improvement is applied across operations.
+Meisa’s graduate training in management and systems provided the analytical backbone of her work.
+It informed how executive workflows are designed, complexity is managed, and process improvement is applied across operations.

 -